alexyy802/waifucord/docs/intents.rst

 In version 1.5 comes the introduction of :class:`Intents`.
 This is a radical change in how bots are written.
 An intent basically allows a bot to subscribe to specific buckets of events.
 The events that correspond to each intent is documented in the individual attribute of the :class:`Intents` documentation.

-These intents are passed to the constructor of :class:`Client` or its subclasses (:class:`AutoShardedClient`, :class:`~.AutoShardedBot`, :class:`~.Bot`) with the ``intents`` argument.
+These intents are passed to the constructor of :class:`Bunny` or its subclasses (:class:`AutoShardedBunny`, :class:`~.AutoShardedBot`, :class:`~.Bot`) with the ``intents`` argument.

 If intents are not passed, then the library defaults to every intent being enabled except the privileged intents, currently :attr:`Intents.members` and :attr:`Intents.presences`.

 What intents are needed?
 --------------------------

 The intents that are necessary for your bot can only be dictated by yourself.
-Each attribute in the :class:`Intents` class documents what :ref:`events <discord-api-events>` it corresponds to and what kind of cache it enables.
+Each attribute in the :class:`Intents` class documents what :ref:`events <senpai-api-events>` it corresponds to and what kind of cache it enables.

 For example, if you want a bot that functions without spammy events like presences or typing then we could do the following:

 .. code-block:: python3
    :emphasize-lines: 7,9,10

-    import discord
+    import senpai
-    intents = discord.Intents.default()
+    intents = senpai.Intents.default()
     intents.typing = False
     intents.presences = False

     # Somewhere else:
-    # client = discord.Client(intents=intents)
+    # bunny = senpai.Bunny(intents=intents)
     # or
-    # from discord.ext import commands
+    # from senpaiuwu import commands
     # bot = commands.Bot(command_prefix='!', intents=intents)

 Note that this doesn't enable :attr:`Intents.members` since it's a privileged intent.